 The President may choose to retain some gifts at the end of the term.
-For gifts from foreign Heads of State, the President must purchase the gift at the appraised value if he chooses to keep it.
+For gifts from foreign Heads of State, the President must purchase the gift at the appraised value.
 For domestic gifts or gifts from foreign private citizens under a set dollar amount (currently $335), the President may keep them as they choose.
-For domestic gifts or gifts from foreign private citizens over the set amount, the President must declare them on their taxes if they choose to keep them.
+For domestic gifts or gifts from foreign private citizens over the set amount, the President must declare them on their taxes.
 If the President does not formally indicate their intent to keep, purchase or declare the gifts, they are automatically transferred to the National Archives.

-The primary mission of every presidential library is providing information, and at the heart of that mission are the Library’s archival collections.
+The primary mission of every Presidential Library is providing information, and at the heart of that mission are the Library’s archival collections.
 The Bush Library has an immense set of materials.
-First, what differentiates the Bush Library collections from other presidential libraries is the size of its electronic records archive.
+To learn more about the Archives check out the Research section.